 We can't have nice things...

-I chided myself for my materialistic ways.
+I got mad at myself for being so lazy, so wasteful, for spending so much on that bowl, chided myself for my materialistic ways.
 I don't know whether my Catholic upbringing is really to blame, but admonishment is required any time something goes awry.
-There's a fatwa somewhere.
+And the cat was alarmed.
+Not only was this A Loud Thing, but now it was something different - broken - in the place where her water should be.

 I like pictures of decay, collision, breakdown.
 One of my favorites is a smattering of silverware across the walkway beside my DC apartment-house.
 I like to capture graffiti as a sociological study.